Mr-Faizan-Asim/DeepCore-AI/README.md

 ## Overview

-This repository (Deep-AI) contains a set of data science and deep learning projects collected as reproducible Jupyter notebooks and small helper scripts.
+This repository (DeepCore-AI) contains a set of data science and deep learning projects collected as reproducible Jupyter notebooks and small helper scripts.
 Projects range from classical regression and PCA analyses to explainable AI (XAI) notebooks and a Hugging Face BERT fine‑tuning workflow for text classification.

 Use this README to quickly understand each component, how to run the notebooks locally/Colab/Kaggle, and how to reproduce training and evaluation steps.